JuliaPy/PythonCall.jl/docs/src/compat.md

 A `pandas.DataFrame` can be wrapped in Julia as a [`PyPandasDataFrame`](@ref), providing a `Tables.jl`-compatible interface.

+Furthermore, any Python object which can be converted to a `PyTable` (e.g. `pandas.DataFrame` can be converted to `PyPandasDataFrame`) satisfies the Tables.jl interface.

 In the other direction, the following functions can be used to convert any `Tables.jl`-compatible table to a Python table.

 ```@docs
-pycolumntable
-pyrowtable
-pypandasdataframe
+pytable
 ```

 ## MatPlotLib / PyPlot

 ```@docs
-pyplotshow
+pyplot_show
 ```

-If Julia is running an IJulia kernel, `pyplotshow()` is automatically called after executing a cell, so that plots generated in a cell are always shown (similar to IPython).
-It can be disabled by setting `PythonCall.CONFIG.pyplotautoshow = false`.
+If Julia is running an IJulia kernel, `pyplot_show()` is automatically called after executing a cell, so that plots generated in a cell are always shown (similar to IPython).
+It can be disabled by setting `PythonCall.CONFIG.auto_pyplot_show = false`.

 ## GUIs (including MatPlotLib)